MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Russia/how-to-create-additional-sheets.md

 ---
     title: How to Create Additional Sheets
-    description: In Finance and Operations, Business edition, you can create additional sheets based on VAT purchase ledgers and VAT sales ledgers.
+    description: In Business Central, you can create additional sheets based on VAT purchase ledgers and VAT sales ledgers.

     services: project-madeira
     documentationcenter: ''